tarakanbg/ptd.vateud.net/README.md

   or by an admin):
 * A notification email is sent *to all examiners* informing them there's a new pilot waiting for practical examination
+* A notification email is sent to the pilot to get in  touch with one of the examiners for arranging the date and time of the practical examination.

 ### Upon scheduling an examination
 * When a new examination record is created and/or when an examination date gets changed: